5 memorable moments from Trump’s chaotic testimony in NY fraud trial

 “Weaponization, they call it,” Trump said.

-At another point, Wallace drew attention to Trump’s 2020 presidential loss amid reviewing the former president’s financial statements.
+At another point, state lawyer Kevin Wallace drew attention to Trump’s 2020 presidential loss amid reviewing the former president’s financial statements.

 “I was so busy in the White House,” Trump said when asked about the Trump Organization’s 2021 statements of financial condition, calling his priorities “China, Russia and keeping our country safe.”

-“Just to clarify the record, you weren’t president in 2021 were you?” state lawyer Kevin Wallace asked.
+“Just to clarify the record, you weren’t president in 2021 were you?”
+Wallace asked.

 Judge: ‘I do not want to hear everything this witness has to say’